acc668/CS386_Group1/deliverables/deliverable-7.md

 - Open Questions:
   - What was your first impression of the homepage?
   - Was there anything confusing or unexpected when using the site?
-  - How easy or difficult was it to schedule an event?
   - If you could change one thing about the site, what would it be?
   - How would you describe the overall user experience?
   - How does the system compare to any scheduling tools you've used before, such as when2meet?
 - Closed Questions:
   - On a scale of 1 to 10, how easy was it to navigate to the homepage?
-  - On a scale of 1 to 10, how easy was it to schedule an event?
   - On a scale of 1 to 10, how likely are you to recommend this system to others?
   - On a scale of 1 to 10, how would you rate the visual design of the website?
   - On a scale of 1 to 10, how likely would you use the system in its current state?